19 Adventurous Things to do in Riviera Maya, Mexico

 Pedalea Mexico offers bicycle tours that highlight all different aspects of the culture in Riviera Maya.

-Pedalea Mexico is run by Luis and Lucrecia, a charismatic and enthusiastic husband/wife team.
 They are super passionate about what they do, and their enthusiasm is definitely contagious.
 I can’t recommend these tours enough!

-The Graffiti and Munchies tour will show you all kinds of incredible street art in Playa del Carmen, and help you refuel with a delicious meal at the end!
+The Graffiti and Munchies tour will show you all kinds of incredible street art in Playa del Carmen and help you refuel with a delicious meal at the end!

 If you’d like an even more active adventure, the Tulum Ruins & Cenote tour highlights the Tulum archaeological site and then takes you to cool off with a swim in a refreshing cenote.